VictorQueiroz/examiner/README.md

     'documents.$.name': 'required|min:10'
   },
   replaces: {
-    // the message will be like:
+    // the messages will be like:
     //  - The field "document name 4" is required
     //  - The field "document name 4" need to have at least 10 characters 'documents.$.name': function(i) {